dallenpyrah/parallel-ai-mcp/README.md

 # Parallel Search MCP Server

-A Model Context Protocol (MCP) server for Parallel Search API, deployed on Vercel.
+A Model Context Protocol (MCP) server for Parallel Search API, built with ElysiaJS and deployed on Vercel.

+## Features

+- 🔍 Web search with natural language objectives
+- 🚀 Fast deployment on Vercel serverless
+- 🔐 User-provided API keys (no cost to server owner)
+- 📊 Ranked, LLM-optimized results with citations
+- ⚙️ Customizable processors (base/pro)
+- 🌐 Built with ElysiaJS and TypeScript

 ## Deployment